-мw 9-10.15, Lab sa 9-5
+MW 4-5.15, Lab sa 9-5

 An introduction to the practice and techniques of modern archaeology, including methods of excavation, recording, mapping, dating, and ecological analysis.
 The lab offers instruction in the field at an archaeological site in Connecticut in stratigraphy, mapping, artifact recovery, and excavation strategy.
-The courses must be taken concurrently and are counted together as I credit.
-Also ANTH 732aIII and ANTH 733LaIII.
+The courses must be taken concurrently and are counted together as one credit.
+Also ANTH 732a^{tt} and ANTH 733La^{tt}.